AndrewHenderson/css-architecture/README.md

 ```html
 <button class=”btn-danger btn-large”></button>
 ```
 Again, when viewing this HTML, it is difficult for an engineer to know which set of rules the `.btn-large` modifier owns and which are owned by `.btn-danger`.
-Do the two classes share rules?
+Do the two modifiers share rules?
 Do they conflict?
 If so, which one wins?

 He could look at the stylesheet, but if he needs to override the appearance, he’s more likely to simply append a utility and move on.

 The preceding button scenario describes what Building and shipping functional CSS describes as a component: